sc-ariman/plugin-es6-modal/readme.md

 ## Description

 You get any targets.
-add something event for targets, and add any arguments. event fire. enjoy!
+add something event for targets, and add any arguments. event ignite. enjoy!

 ## Usage